 Chief Education Officer/ Resident Trapscholar

 Kimberlys’ passion and dedication for sexual health started with the loss of a loved one to HIV in 2010.
 Ever since, Kimberly has been committed to educating her community about sexual health disparities and helping her community make safer sex choices.
 While earning her B.A. in Psychology at Syracuse University, she served her community as a peer educator by facilitating various workshops on safer sex, condom negotiation, testing, STDs, HIV and AIDS, healthy relationships and self-empowerment.
 While pursuing her Public Health Masters at SUNY Downstate Medical Center, she worked as an Adolescent Health Educator in Brooklyn, NY and as an ambassador for National Youth HIV/AIDS Awareness Day.
-Currently, Kimberly is a dual-degree Master of Social Work and PhD in Human Sexuality Studies student at Widener University.
+Currently, Kimberly is a dual-degree Master of Social Work and Master of Human Sexuality Studies student at Widener University.
 She is an enthusiastic lover of all things makeup, trap music and holistic living.
 When she’s not studying and balancing the highs and lows of adulting, you can either find her in Sephora, trying out a new restaurant or browsing the internet for new recipes, life hacks, natural hair care and fitness tips.

 CREDITS: Icons ("About Us" page) Clockwise from Left: Pham Thi Dieu Linh/The Noun Project; Misirlou/ The Noun Project; Lloyd Humphreys/The Noun Project; Jeremy J Bristol/The Noun Project; Tina Abi Hachem/The Noun Project; Marie Van Den Broeck/The Noun Project; Ludmil/The Noun Project; Alexandria Coscovelnita/The Noun Project.